2024 Net-Worth Update: Millionaires

 A fiscal fast is a short period of all-out frugal effort.
 For the upcoming period, I’m going to look at some of the following strategies:

 • Reduce the heating bill: With winter around the corner, we have an opportunity to keep our heating bill ultra low.
 It will be the winter of wearing slippers and sweaters.
-Last winter, I applied 3M to some of our leaky windows.
+Last winter, I applied 3M to some of our very leaky windows.
 This year, I’d like to see if we can update the weather stripping around our two enormous sliding glass doors.

 • Ebay sales: My husband is a collector and has some memorabilia he can offload.
 We’re going to set up shop on ebay and see how much of this we can turn into cash.